Common searched topics: Manufacturing, Label printing, Sales order

 Location

 The location tab is the first you’ll see in the setup process.
-Here is where you can set which inFlow location(s) you’ll connect to WooCommerce.
+Here, you can select the inFlow location(s) to which you’ll connect to WooCommerce.

-Selecting a location will assign all orders from WooCommerce to the inFlow location.
-If you choose to have inFlow update product details, all changes made within that location will update matching products with the same SKU in WooCommerce.
+Selecting a location will assign all WooCommerce orders to the inFlow location.
+If you choose to have inFlow update product details, all changes made within that location will be reflected in matching products with the same SKU in WooCommerce.

 1. Below, select a single location from the Connect to one location drop-down menu, or select the Connect to all inFlow locations option.